YunoHost-Apps/flarum_ynh/.github/ISSUE_TEMPLATE/bug_report.md

 *A clear and concise description of what you expected to happen.
 You can remove this section if the command above is enough to understand your intent.*

 **Logs**
-*Perform the command again with `--debug | tee flarum.log` at the end.
-The log will be available in the `flarum.log` file.
-Remove any personal information and credentials, and copy and paste it here in a code block.
-If the log is long, you can use the [YunoPaste](https://paste.yunohost.org) service.*
+*After a failed command, YunoHost makes the log available to you, but also to others, thanks to `yunohost log display [log name] --share`.
+The actual command, with the correct log name, is displayed at the end of the failed attempt in the CLI.
+Execute it and copy here the share link it outputs.*
 *If applicable and useful, add screenshots to help explain your problem.*